Apadravya: Procedure

 An apadravya is usually done in one session, though sometimes in two; the first creating a Prince Albert and the second (after healing) completing the apadravya.
 Straight barbells are the usual jewelry for apadravya piercings.
 The barbell must be long enough to accommodate erection and initial swelling.
 The apadravya is usually pierced with a slightly longer barbell than required for a fully healed piercing, and downsizing the length can be required.
 The barbell can also end with the second ball inside the urethra.
 The diameter of the initial barbell is usually 2.0 or 2.4 mm (12 or 10 gauge).

 The healing time of an apadravya piercing can vary greatly depending on healing rate and diligence of the aftercare.
 Usually one can have penetrative intercourse with a condom after about one month, although the person with the piercing will still feel pain.
 Normally it takes at least three to nine months for the piercing to fully heal.
 After initial healing the piercing can be gradually stretched and larger jewelry can be inserted, reaching sizes above 10 mm in diameter.
 The piercing should be done in three steps.
 First a catheter is inserted.
-Then the needle up from the bottom into the catheter to ensure straightness and that its actually going through the urethra.
+Then the needle up from the bottom into the catheter to ensure straightness and that it is actually going through the urethra.
 Then the catheter is removed and the needle pushed up to the top of the glans.
 Because it passes through the most sensitive part of the penis, the procedure is among the most painful of male genital piercings.

 Functions

 Apadravya is one of the functional genital piercings; it enhances sexual pleasure.
-Compared to the more common Prince Albert (and its counterpart Reverse Prince Albert piercing), apadravya has the advantage of stimulating in both rear entry and missionary.
+Compared to the more common Prince Albert (and its counterpart reverse Prince Albert piercing), apadravya has the advantage of stimulating in both rear entry and missionary.
 It is generally thought of as the most pleasurable for female sexual partners because, compared to Prince Albert, it reportedly allows stimulation of both the G-spot and A-spot in vaginal intercourse.
 Some men choose to wear special vibrating jewellery during sex, which further enhances pleasure.
 Sometimes the apadravya is referred to as happydravya because it is said that having sex with a person who has this piercing is highly pleasurable.

 Variations

-Variations include the shaft apadravya which pierces the shaft (uncommon, and not performed by many piercers); the magic cross which is a combination of the apadravya and the ampallang; and the apadydoe.
+Variations include the shaft apadravya which pierces the shaft (uncommon, and not performed by many piercers); the magic cross which is a combination of the apadravya and the ampallang; and the Apadydoe.
 If the penis has been subincised or meatotomized, the piercing is called a halfadravya.